-Pope Julius III.
+Cardinal Ippolito II d'Este was appointed governor of Tivoli by Pope Julius III.
 In September 1550 he decided to actually live in the town, but he soon felt that the governor's residence, a section of a Franciscan monastery adjoining S. Maria Maggiore, was unfit for a man of his rank.
-The palace he built on a section of the monastery did not introduce significant architectural novelties.
-Its gardens lay on a steep slope beneath it and, owing to the ingenuity of their design and fountains, they became a model for those of the many villas which popes and cardinals built at Frascati and Castelgandolfo in the following years.
+The palace he built on a section of the monastery did not introduce significant architectural novelties, but its gardens lay on a steep slope beneath it and, owing to the ingenuity of their design and fountains, they became a model for those of the many villas which popes and cardinals built at Frascati and Castelgandolfo in the following years.

 In the XVIIth century the heirs of Cardinal Ippolito chose a different approach: the pergola was shortened, lines of cypresses were planted and some changes were made to the fountains in order to create a long open view from the entrance gate to the palace and vice versa.
 This decision was influenced by developments in the urban design of Rome where very long roads ending with an obelisk were opened by Pope Sixtus V.

 The feeling of being in a mythical garden of the ancient past was emphasized by statues (either original ancient statues or just similar to them), columns, reliefs, etc. During the long period of neglect of the villa by the Este, works of art and marbles were sold or stolen.
 The restoration effort carried out by Italian authorities after 1919 has in part recreated the original decoration of the gardens.

 The series of fish ponds derive from the Poikile of Villa Adriana, a very long rectangular pond along which the Emperor

 On a more practical aspect the area of the fish ponds provided Cardinal Ippolito who suffered from podagra (gout) with the only large section of the gardens which was not on sloping ground.